tektutor/conan-march-2026/Day1/README.md

   - Your application depends on Library A
   - Library A depends on B
   - B in turn depends on C
+- there is no official, standalone desktop GUI provided by JFrog for the Conan package manager
+- it is designed from the ground up as a command-line interface
+- However, the C++ community has built several third-party graphical tools, and there are excellent GUI integrations available directly within popular IDEs
+  - examples
+    - Conan Explorer (conan-app-launcher)
+    - Barbarian & Conan-GUI
+    - IDE Integrations
+      - VS Code & CLion
+        - Both editors have dedicated marketplace extensions for Conan
+        - These extensions provide graphical menus to manage your profiles, search for packages, and execute conan install
+        - They integrate cleanly with CMake, automating the generation and linking of your conanfile.txt dependencies so you don't have to leave the editor
+      - Qt Creator
+        - Features a built-in Conan plugin
+        - Once enabled, it can automatically set up the package manager for use with your CMake build configurations
  </pre>

 ## Info - Why use Conan?